jawalsh/comic-book-paratexts/pages/cbp.md

 Genette defines a note as follows: “A note is a statement of variable length (one word is enough) connected to a more or less definite segment of text and either placed opposite or keyed to this segment” (p.
 319).
 Genette also distinguishes between “between notes connected with texts that are themselves discursive (history, essays, and so forth) and notes - as a matter of fact, far less common - that adorn or mar, as you like, works of narrative or dramatic fiction or lyric poetry” (p.
 325).
 We find both kinds of notes in comics.

+{% include feature/pdf.html objectid="cbp_0509" alt="The first three pages of notes from Derf Backderf’s documentary comic Kent State (2020)." caption="The first three pages of notes from Derf Backderf’s documentary comic Kent State (2020)." %}

+However, most comic book’s are not “discursive” documents.
+They are works of fiction.
+And many are serial works of fiction.
+Many of the notes in serial comics function to educaton the reader about the long serial continuity of comics, the expansive fictional worlds in which many comics take place.
+They explain events that occur in previous issues of the serial publicaton or in separate publications from the same publisher and fictional world or universe.

+{% include feature/image.html objectid="cbp_0038" width="75" alt="Note: Marvel Spotlight #20 (February 1975).
+Marvel Comics." caption="Note: Marvel Spotlight #20 (February 1975).
+Marvel Comics.
+The note refers to events from Marvel Spotlight #16 (July 1974)" %}

 #### Documentary partexts